TheRealMattDunn/mattdunn.info/content/notes/Cloud Monitoring.md

 - Required for monitoring of [Compute Engine](notes/Compute%20Engine.md) and AWS EC2 instances—most monitoring is baked into the GCP services
 - More detailed and granular metrics
-- Can gather metrics from 3rd party apps, e.g., NGINX
+- Can gather metrics from 3rd party apps, e.g. NGINX
 - Monitoring agent: collectd
 - Logging agent: fluentd